Close Menu

 Be proactive!
 Regularly inspect your plants and take action promptly.
 Healthy soil is key to healthy plants.
 Add compost annually and avoid overcrowding.
 Your shade garden deserves effective solutions, not complex tricks.
 Simple, smart gardening is the way forward.

-See also Landscaping for Small Backyards: Maximize Your Outdoor Space
+See also Multilevel Gardens Designs to Elevate Your Outdoor Space

 Landscaping with Shade Plants: Beyond the Basics